npnpnpnpnpnp/permaculture-almanac/README.md

 ### Installation

-Note: In case ProcessWire is already installed, then directly go to _Setup_.
+Note: In case ProcessWire has already been installed, then directly go to _Setup_.

 1. [Download](https://processwire.com/download/core/) the latest ProcessWire archive and extract its content to the `dist/` folder.
 2. Create a MySQL database with a _utfmb4_unicode_ci_ collation.